Secrecy is the cornerstone of Hezbollah’s military strategy. Deadly pager blasts expose a key weakness - KVIA

 As Lebanon reels from the attack, speculation has mounted on how low-tech wireless communication devices could have been exploited.

-Most of the pagers were the company’s AP924 model but three other Gold Apollo models were included in the shipment, the Times reported.

-Multiple photos that appear to show damaged Gold Apollo pagers have emerged on social media, alongside claims they were damaged in the wave of explosions.
+Multiple photos from Lebanon on social media appear to show damaged Gold Apollo pagers.

 David Kennedy, a former US National Security Agency intelligence analyst, told CNN the explosions seen in videos shared online appear to be “too large for this to be a remote and direct hack that would overload the pager and cause a lithium battery explosion.”